Does Your Knee Touch the Ground During Lunges? (5 Reasons Not To)

 However, if you’re someone who suffers with tight or even painful hip flexors then you need to be even more careful when doing lunges.

-Maintain a Slight Torso Forward Lean
+Maintain a Slight Forward Torso Lean

 In fact, I would recommend that if you do have tight hip flexors that you ensure that your knee stays at least 2-3 inches off the ground.